 It’s important that you do not miss payments, late fees and penalties will show up on your credit report and will undoubtedly hurt your chances of being accepted.

-Save a Lager Deposit – It might not seem fair but saving a larger deposit will always improve your chances of being accepted weather you are self-employed or not.
+Save a Lager Deposit – It might not seem fair but saving a larger deposit will always improve your chances of being accepted for self-employed mortgage.
 The fact is that those with a larger deposit represent less of a risk to the lender and it also proves that you have additional income.

 Find a Mortgage Broker – As we have mentioned before many times throughout this website each lender has varying criteria and it pays to enlist the help of an expert who has detailed knowledge of each and every ones.